ouleye/GettingAnd-CleaningData/Project/codebook.md

 Variable breaking process
 ------------------------------
-The aim of this part is to explain how the feature informations have been broken into 7 (seven) columns in order to have one observation by row.
+this part explains how the feature informations have been broken into 7 (seven) columns in order to have one variable by column.

  Feature              | Domain    | Component    | Instrument    | Jerk      | Magnitude    | Axis      | Measure